JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Experiments

-\textbf{Application to relighting.} GANs are known for the rich image manipulation capabilities they offer.
+\textbf{Application to relighting.} GANs are known for their rich image manipulation capabilities.
+Our modular approach allows leveraging such capabilities to modify each image component separately using GAN's latent space editing, making it suitable for image modifications such as relighting.
 We show real image relighting results in Fig.~\ref{fig:relight}.
-To generate these results, after obtaining the inversions for albedo, shading, and specular, we use an off-the-shelf latent space editing method SeFa~\cite{shen2021closedform} on the shading generator to modify the shading image while keeping the other two components constant.
+To generate these results, after obtaining the inversions for albedo, shading, and specular, we use an off-the-shelf latent space editing method SeFa~\citep{shen2021closedform} on the shading generator to modify the shading image while keeping the other two components fixed.
 StyleGAN's disentangled representation helps with identity preservation.
-As seen in Fig.~\ref{fig:relight}, our approach produces varied novel lighting.
+As seen in Fig.~\ref{fig:relight}, our method produces varied novel lighting.

-\subsection{Ablation studies}
+\subsection{Ablation Studies}